hpi-swa/Squot/README.md

 #### Import directory

 You can use the "Import directory" button instead of the "Import file" button.
 This will recursively import an entire directory.
-The directory can contain multiple types of assets, as Squot will infer the asset type for each file individually.
+The directory can contain multiple types of assets, as git/s will infer the asset type for each file individually.

 #### Import unmanaged assets